CMiSSioN/CBDebugEnvironment/Core/CustomAmmoCategories/README.txt

-"AIPathingOptimization": true - enable/disable AI pathing optimization "AIPathingSamplesLimit": 120 - amount of AI move destination positions AI can have if AIPathingOptimization enabled "AIPathingMultithread": false - enable/disable AI pathing multithread (code by Ashakar) assumed to be off cause does not do anything good
+"AIPathingOptimization": true - enable/disable AI pathing optimization "AIPathingSamplesLimit": 120 - amount of AI move destination positions AI can have if AIPathingOptimization enabled

+"AIPathingMultithread": false - enable/disable AI pathing multithread (code by Ashakar) assumed to be off cause does not do anything good

+ "PhysicsAoE_Weapons": true - if true weapons AoE process will use raycasting to limit affected targets rather than just range
+ "PhysicsAoE_Deffered": true - if true deffered effects AoE process will use raycasting to limit affected targets rather than just range
+ "PhysicsAoE_Minefield": true - if true minefields explosion effects AoE process will use raycasting to limit affected targets rather than just range
+ "PhysicsAoE_API": true        - if true explosion API (mostly used by engine explosions) will use raycasting to limit affected targets rather than just range
+ "PhysicsAoE_API_Height" : 10f - default height of AoE explosions for an API use
+ "PhysicsAoE_MinDist": 40f - targets which is close to AoE inital point than this distance does not check on having LoS to calculate damage

+ "AIAwareArtillery":true - if true AI will try to avoid artillery strikes (not vanilla artillery but CAC ones, look "IsArtillery" weapon param)

 "AIMinefieldAware": true - if true AI will try to avoid significant direct minefield damage "AIMinefieldAwareAllMines": false - if true AI will be aware of all minefields not only visible ones